 The program consists of 27 credits of core courses which include a Capstone or program evaluation.
 There are 5 concentrations available, Marketing, Finance, General Management, Health Services Administration, and Public Management and Leadership.

 The Health Services Administration concentration is geared to the students that are involved in the health field and would like to advance in administration.
-The Public Management and Leaderships aims to provide a higher level of performance in the fields of Criminal Justice, Police Administration or Public Administration.
+The Public Management and Leaderships aims to provide a higher level of performance in the fields of Criminal Justice, Police Administration, Accounting or Public Administration.

 Master in Health Services Administration (HSA)